Dealing With Someone Who Makes You Feel Inferior

 When we focus on the bully:

 So if we want freedom from feeling inferior, we need to focus on our beliefs about who we are.
+We need to know ourselves better than we know our enemies.
+You can learn more about self-discovery and building self-awareness in my Writing Your Way Home Online Course.

-When we focus on changing our thoughts:
+When we focus on changing our beliefs:

 The reason why an adult bully can make you feel inferior is they’ve learned to speak to a story that you already have about yourself that you don’t like…but also secretly fear might be true.
-Their words cut to the bone, because you’re afraid that what they say might be true.
-It’s as if they can see into the book of your life and read the lines of negative self talk you also use on yourself.
+Their words cut to the bone because you’re afraid that what they say might be true.
+It’s as if they can see into the book of your life and read the lines of negative self-talk you also use on yourself.

 What makes a bully so effective in knocking us down is they reinforce what we secretly believe.
 And this, if looked at objectively (after the feelings of shame and embarrassment fade), can be used as a tool for healing our negative beliefs about ourselves.